-Right now you might be a skeptic about my “I don’t care about weight” comment but let me try and explain.
-I honestly think your weight doesn’t matter one bit.
-Sure it can be an indicator of health but there are skin calipers and body fat analyzing scales for that.
-Really all weight does for me is let me know exactly how many people can fit into an elevator before I need to start having a panic attack.
-If you’re going to be vein and care what you look like then you should care about inches, not lbs.
-After all inches are what lets you fit into those skinny jeans and what makes you actually look like you weigh less and are toned.
-You can be little and solid or big and fluffy and still weigh the same.
-I choose little and solid every day of the week.
+I don’t care about how much I weigh because your weight doesn’t necessarily indicate health, muscle tone, or overall fitness.
+Honestly, I think your weight doesn’t matter one bit.
+Sure it can be an indicator of health, but there are skin calipers and body fat analyzing scales for that.
+All weight does for me is let me know exactly how many people can fit into an elevator before I need to start having a panic attack.
+If you’re going to care what you look like, you should care about inches, not lbs.
+After all, inches are what lets you fit into those skinny jeans and what makes you look like you weigh less and are toned.
+You can be little and muscular or big and fluffy and still weigh the same.
+I choose little and muscular every day of the week.

 I want to be fit, toned, and able to run 3 miles (run not jog) without feeling like I’m dying.
 I want to have hard abs again and feel great playing with my kids at the beach and not worrying about all the extra skin hanging around.
-Judge me if you want to but I feel good when I look good and I’m not afraid to say it.
+Judge me if you want to, but I feel good when I look good, and I’m not afraid to say it.

-- When I’m not working towards conquering this run I’ll be doing my Nike Training App, Kayla Itsines workouts or follow videos from Emily Skye.
+- When I’m not working towards conquering this run, I’ll be doing my Nike Training App, Kayla Itsines workouts, or follow videos from Emily Skye.

-And what is the point of starting a new fitness journey if you can’t look good while doing so.
+And what is the point of starting a new fitness journey if you can’t look good while doing so?
 Here are some items on my fitness apparel wish-list.

-If you have any running tips, favorite workout gear, playlists or healthy recipes please put them all in the comments!
+If you have any running tips, favorite workout gear, playlists, or healthy recipes, please put them all in the comments!
 I need all of the help I can get.